Reviews You Can Rely On

 Analysis and Test Results

-On a long road trip or flight, a tablet can be a saving grace.
+A tablet can be a saving grace on a long road trip or flight.
 It's also a great education tool and can help with schoolwork.
 To help you find the tablet that best suits your and your child's needs, we extensively tested kid's tablets across six different metrics: display quality, parental controls, durability, battery life, ready-to-go content, and camera quality.
-Each one is discussed in-depth below.
+Each one is discussed in depth below.

 What's the Best Value?

 It's typical to get what you pay for with many electronic devices, and kid's tablets are no exception.
-We also know that different models offer different features, and you may value a certain feature over another.
 Yet, there are still some affordable options that offer great performance.
+We also know that individual needs vary, and different models offer different features.
 When considering all metrics, the Amazon Fire 7 Kids offers great all-around value for its price.
 If you're willing to stretch your dollar a little further in exchange for better display quality and a speedier processor, the Fire HD 8 Kids is a great value.
 For bigger kids, we like the Samsung Galaxy Tab A9+ as an affordable option.
 When we start to dabble into tablets that aren't necessarily meant for little ones, they tend to spike in cost.
 The A9+ has many commendable features that don't require a high price tag.
-Included subscriptions, free-trial periods, and preloaded apps could be a big factor in value, so it is recommended to consider what content your child will most likely use when making a value-based decision.
+Included subscriptions, free-trial periods, and preloaded apps can also save you a lot in the long term, so it is recommended to consider what content your child will most likely use when making a value-based decision.

 Ready-to-go Content

-Children are sponges and constantly absorb information from what they see.
+Children are sponges and are constantly absorbing new information from the world around them.
 Thus, the content that they consume matters.
-We spent hours diving into the preloaded content of each tablet, exploring the educational content that is offered.
-We also analyzed the built-in advertisements and the age-appropriateness of each tablet's preloaded content.
-One of the main selling points of these child-focused devices is that they come with age-specific content and/or give you access to this content via a subscription app.
-In the case of the Amazon Fire Kids models, it includes one year of their Kids+ plan, which is the most comprehensive content platform in this review.
-You set your child's age and have access to a seemingly unlimited number of games, books, and videos tailored to them.
+We spent hours diving into the preloaded content of each tablet, exploring the educational programming that is offered.
+On the flip side, we also analyzed the built-in advertisements and the age-appropriateness of each tablet's preloaded content.
+One of the main selling points of these child-focused devices is that they usually come with age-specific content and/or give you access to this content via a subscription app.
+In the case of the Amazon Fire Kids models, it includes one year of their Kids+ plan, which is the most comprehensive content platform we used in this round of testing.
+You set your child's age and have access to a seemingly unlimited number of age-appropriate games, books, and videos.

-If you already pay for Amazon Prime, Netflix, or other streaming apps, you may be reluctant to pay for yet another service, but in some instances, it may be worth it.
+If you already pay for Amazon Prime, Netflix, or other streaming apps, you may be reluctant to pay for yet another service.
+In some instances, it may be worth it; in other cases, it's not.
 While there is a lot to choose from on the Amazon Kids+ app, it didn't feel like we were getting much more than what is already available on Prime Video, and there are usually many children's books available in Prime Reading.
 The benefit of subscription plans is that they usually include ad-free viewing and no in-app purchases, which we prefer for our child's development and our wallet.
-After the initial year of Amazon Kids+, there's an option to continue the subscription or use the tablet with the free Kids plan that lacks all the premium content.
+After the initial year of Amazon Kids+, there's an option to continue the subscription or use the tablet with the free Kids plan that restricts access to premium content.

 tablet kids - the home screen of amazon tablets with kids+ will feature preloaded...